Biocraft 2024 winner - spiral of life

 • Single submissions: one piece of 3D artwork, created by either a person or a group of people

-• Multiple submissions: for multiple pieces of 3D artwork, suitable for teachers, youth group leaders or anyone who has a large selection of artworks to submit from one large group of people.
+• Multiple submissions: for multiple pieces of 3D artwork — suitable for teachers, youth group leaders, or anyone who has a large selection of artworks to submit from several people.

-Read the terms and conditions of the 2024 BioCraft Competition.
+Please read the terms and conditions of the 2025 BioCraft Competition before submitting any artwork.

 Inspiration